sheezer/Data-Projects/ML-Time Series and Survival Analysis/README.md

 Provides a practical understanding of Autoregressive Integrated Moving Average (ARIMA) models, insight into checking fit of model, learn to create forecasts with ARIMA models in Python, a practical understanding of fbprophet, how to check fit of fbprophet model and means of adjusting and improving fbprophet model parameters.

-*Tools :Numpy, Pandas, Matplotlib, Seaborn, Statsmodels, Datetime, Fbprophet, Pmdarima*
+*Tools: Numpy, Pandas, Matplotlib, Seaborn, Statsmodels, Datetime, Fbprophet, Pmdarima*

 ### 4.1-Deep_Learning and Time_Series_Analysis